yorammi/tci-library/README.md

 Anyone who wants to contribute to this library - please follow the instructions below in the page.

+For tests of this repository and Jenkins pipeline examples, see: [tikal-pipelib-touchstone](https://github.com/tikalk/tikal-pipelib-touchstone).

 ## [Available tasks](vars/README.md)

 * tpl_advancedSlackNotification